 - 2nd most competitive economy in Europe.

-Key features of the Electronic Money Institution (e-money) license in Ireland
+Key features of the Electronic Money Institution (e-money) licence in Ireland

-- A license issued in Ireland is recognised in all other EEA (European Economic Area) member states.
-Through ‘passporting’, this enables the electronic money institution to operate across all EEA countries with a single license.
+- A licence issued in Ireland is recognised in all other EEA (European Economic Area) member states.
+Through ‘passporting’, this enables the electronic money institution to operate across all EEA countries with a single licence.

-- Issue e-money, such as prepaid cards, electronic wallets and payment accounts with IBAN codes, across Europe.
+- Issue e-money, such as prepaid cards, electronic wallets and payment account with IBAN codes, across Europe.